wmcbrine/PDCurses/x11/README.md

 This resource overrides the "bitmap" resource.
 Default: a 32x32 or 64x64 pixmap depending on the window manager

-### borderColor

-The color of the border around the screen.
-Default: black

-### borderWidth

-The width in pixels of the border around the screen.
-Default: 0

 ### clickPeriod

 The period (in milliseconds) between a button press and a button release